 Division of Behavioral and Cognitive Sciences

-The Biological Anthropology Program (Division of Behavioral and Cognitive Sciences, Directorate for Social, Behavioral & Economic Sciences) conducts competitions for both the regular research (Senior) awards and the doctoral dissertation research improvement grants (DDRI) on a staggered 8-month interval cycle.
-The target/deadline dates for the two competitions occur on the 15th of the appropriate months in the cycle; if the 15th falls on a weekend or Federal holiday, the due date is the next government business day.
+The Biological Anthropology Program (Division of Behavioral and Cognitive Sciences, Directorate for Social, Behavioral & Economic Sciences) conducts competitions for both the regular research (Senior) awards and the doctoral dissertation research improvement grants (DDRIG) on a staggered 8-month interval cycle.

-For upcoming Senior Research target dates, please see below.
-For the deadline dates specific to the upcoming DDRI competitions, you must consult the Biological Anthropology specific page which provides detailed information on these grants.
+For the upcoming Senior Research target dates within the next 365 days, please see below.
+Future Senior Research target dates for the next three years beyond the ones currently displayed on the Biological Anthropology web site are: 7/15/2015, 3/16/2016, 11/16/2016, and 7/19/2017.
+For the deadline dates specific to the upcoming DDRIG competitions, you must consult the Biological Anthropology Program - DDRIG Solicitation which lists all the DDRIG deadline dates and provides detailed information on these grants.

 Apply to PD 98-1392 as follows: